4 Marines killed in helicopter crash in California

 "We ask that you keep these brave service members in your thoughts and prayers," said a Facebook post by the nearby Naval Air Facility El Centro, one of the many agencies that responded to the crash site.

-The names of the Marines were expected to be released later Wednesday, 24 hours after their relatives were notified, Frazer said.
+The names of the Marines were expected to be released on Thursday.

 President Donald Trump sent his condolences to the families, tweeting that his thoughts and prayers were with the fallen Marines.